suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

                                       S H E L L C O D E
 ```

-DInjector is a tool which is fully ported on `DInvoke` APIs and simulates the concept in easier steps for people like me who are generally dumb.
+DInjector is a tool which is fully ported on `DInvoke` APIs and simulates the concept of executing code through dynamic invocatuion in easier steps for people like me who are generally dumb.

 Below is shown the content of encrypter.py which takes a raw shellcode payload and encodes it using either `AES` or `XOR` up to your preference.